akashkhatik/Flight_ticket_booking/README.md

-# Airline Ticket Reservation System
+# Flight Ticket Booking System
 Online airline ticketing saves time and money for the customer as well as the airline company thereby making air travel more customer-centric.
 This project is an attempt to simulate the basic concepts of an airline reservation system.